signalfx/splunk-otel-collector-chart/MIGRATION-FROM-SCK.md

 If you configured SCK to explicitly set any of the following, you can do the same with Splunk OpenTelemetry Collector for Kubernetes:

-* Set the `containerRuntime` to a value from CRI-O, containerd, or Docker, depending on your runtime.
+* Set the `logsCollection.containers.containerRuntime` to a value from CRI-O, containerd, or Docker, depending on your runtime.
 * Set the `path` option to the location of your logs on your nodes.
-* If using the `exclude_path` option from SCK, you can use the `excludePaths` option in Splunk OpenTelemetry Collector for Kubernetes to exclude any logs you want.
+* If using the `exclude_path` option from SCK, you can use the `logsCollection.containers.excludePaths` option in Splunk OpenTelemetry Collector for Kubernetes to exclude any logs you want.
 * If using the `logs` option to define `multiline` configs in SCK, you can use the `logsCollection.containers.multilineConfigs` option in Splunk OpenTelemetry Collector for Kubernetes to concatenate multiline logs.
 * If using the `checkpointFile` option in SCK to define a custom location for checkpointing your logs, you can also do so with the `logsCollection.checkpointPath` option in Splunk OpenTelemetry Collector for Kubernetes.
 * If using the `log` option to ingest any other logs from your nodes, you can also do so with the `logsCollection.extraFileLogs` option in Splunk OpenTelemetry Collector for Kubernetes.